liuqx315/Multiscale-pattern/sundials_extensions/doc/source/Examples.rst

 Numerical method
 ----------------

-This program solves the problem with the DIRK method, Newton iteration with the ARKDENSE dense linear solver, and a user-supplied Jacobian routine.
+This program solves the problem with the ERK method.
 Output is printed every 1.0 units of time (10 total).
 Run statistics (optional outputs) are printed at the end.